Bonfire/bptf-bot-utilities/README.md

 - "Remove from pricelist" button on item hover
 - "Pricecheck item" button on item hover
 - "Match listing" button on item hover
-   - **Note: This requires you to regularly update the `KEY_PRICE` found at the top of the script to receive accurate prices for matching.
-This value should contain the current price of one key in refined.**
-   - **Please be sure to double-check item prices before sending the command to your bot!
+  - **Note: Current key prices are fetched automatically.
+Please be sure to double-check item prices before sending the command to your bot!
 I will not be held responsible for incorrect item prices as a result of this command!**

 ## Installation